coffeebank/coffee-cogs/content/docs/kyarutail/index.md

 ### Limitations

 Previously, this command could directly output Kyarutail emotes.
-Due to a Discord update in 2022, this feature no longer works.
+Due to a Discord update in 2022, this feature now requires a workaround.
 The old functionality has been moved to `[p]kyaruself`.

 ## Disclaimers

 This cog does not save or store any images.
 This cog does not collect user data.

-Kyarutail cog is not endorsed by Kyarutail Discord server; the creator of Kyarutail; or Princess Connect!
-Re:Dive.
+Kyarutail cog is not endorsed by the creator of Kyarutail, Princess Connect!
+Re:Dive, or the (private) Kyarutail Discord server.